-You’ve got your motorcycle license and you are ready to get on the road, but you have to make the decision about what kind of bike you want to buy.
-There are so many brands and different models on the market that it’s hard to know which one to choose.
+You’ve got your motorcycle license and you are ready to get on the road and into the motorcycle world, but you have to make the decision about what kind of bike you want to buy.
+There are so many brands and different models on the market that it’s hard to know how to choose a motorcycle.
 You should base your decision on your own needs, your skill, and of course, the price.

-The kind of riding you’re going to be doing will have an impact on the type of motorcycle you’re buying.
-Although you’ll want to choose a bike that performs well and is reliable, you should also choose one based upon your ability and goals as a rider.
+Another thing to consider is the kind of riding you’ll be doing.
 The smaller and compact bikes will provide you with a good ride, and are more economical.
 The downside is that you cannot travel long distances before having to stop for gas.
 Some people prefer sportbike models for racing on tracks and for their superior handling characteristics at high speeds and in tight turns, while others prefer the touring style bikes for long, relaxing trips or when traveling with passengers.
 If you’re going to be using your bike regularly on longer weekend trips, you might go with a cruiser style.
-These bikes tend to be extremely versatile and can be used for long trips comfortably.
+These bikes tend to be extremely versatile and can be used for long trips with comfortable riding.

 If you’re buying a new bike, depending on the model and the features it has, you could pay anywhere from $5,000 to $40,000, or more.
 In some ways it’s similar to buying a new car, most motorcycle dealers will try to work out financing for you if you need it.

-Whatever your decision, we look forward to seeing you on the road!
+Whatever your decision or type of motorcycle, we look forward to seeing you on the road!

 Be sure to follow us on Facebook, Instagram or Twitter to receive industry news, motorcycle related videos and updates on upcoming events.